David and the Phoenix: Trivia

+A 1967 Dark Shadows storyline featuring Laura Collins (Diana Millay), apparently a woman, but in actuality a phoenix, who tries to lay claim to a nine-year-old boy named David.
+Fans had speculated that this might have been inspired by the book.
+To date, it is unknown if writer Malcolm Marmorstein publicly addressed this.

 David Weber used the book as a recurring motif in the Honor Harrington novel At All Costs (2005), with a brief footnote about his own childhood love for the book.
 The original cover of At All Costs shows Honor Harrington reading from David and the Phoenix to her infant son Raoul.
 Weber's 2010 novel Out of the Dark also mentions the book as a favorite of one of the main characters' children.